Africa Coal Network Climate Finance Working Group

 Action 24 is Zimbabwean Non-governmental Organisation which was established in the year 2009 in Harare.
 The organisation mandate is to assist communities to fight and respond to climate change challenges and impacts.
 In response, Action 24 work covers sectors of Climate Change, Renewable Energy and Disaster risk reduction (DRR).
-Programs and activities carried out by the organization involves community resilience building initiatives, policy advocacy and lobby, research and capacity building activities.
+Programs and activities carried out by the organisation involves community resilience building initiatives, policy advocacy and lobby, research and capacity building activities.

 Climate change is not on pause.
 Once the global economy begins to recover from the pandemic, emissions are expected to return to higher levels.
 Saving lives and livelihoods requires urgent action to address both the pandemic and the climate emergency.